Florian-Wilhelm/Raspberry-Pi/README.md

 **Project 8 - PIO blinky**

-Training project: Using the PIO for flashing the onboard LED.
+Training project: using the PIO for flashing the onboard LED.